DJ Cam

-Laurent Daumail (born 1973), better known by his stage name DJ Cam, is a French record producer.
+Laurent Daumail (born 1973), better known by his stage name DJ Cam, is a French record producer and a disc jockey.
 Daumail's music is largely rooted in hip hop, combined with elements of jazz, dub, and ambient and composed using samples.
 Daumail first rose to prominence in the 1990s with records such as Underground Vibes and Underground Live, which have been credited as early examples of trip hop, and he emerged as a leading figure in the decade's "ambient hip-hop" scene.
 He founded the record label Inflamable.
 In addition to his own musical output, Daumail has produced several compilations and albums for other artists.

+Underground Vibes is frequently cited as one of the first complete instrumental hip hop albums, credited with laying the foundations for the French trip hop movement and the subsequent evolution of lo-fi and chill-out music.

 Fact named his 1996 release Abstract Manifesto the ninth best trip hop album of all time.